 The framework for this study (Figure 1) conceptualizes engagement as a multi-dimensional construct consisting of cognitive, behavioral, and affective dimensions that can be modeled as profiles of engagement.
 How students engage in work with data may be impacted by specific activities, conceptualized here as the five key aspects of work with data and Youth’s characteristics such as gender, pre-program interest in STEM, and being an individual from a group that is under-represented (in STEM).

+[INSERT FIGURE 1 ABOUT HERE]

 This conceptual framework is examined in the form of four research questions as follows: